 RSS publishing is simple.
-You don’t need to generate a database to share your content with the subscribers.
 Building an RSS feed for your content means you may have regular readers, and they follow your feed to keep updated.
 Thanks to the RSS feed, you can increase people’s engagement with your content and have a wide audience.

-Why should I add RSS feeds to my Twitter account?
+Why should I add my blog’s RSS feed to my Twitter account?

-#1 You can link RSS feeds to share content automatically from your favorite websites or your blog.
+#1 You will be able to share content automatically from your blog.

 #2 Whenever there is new content, it will be posted on your Twitter account.

 #3 It will save you a lot of time since you will not have to put much effort into enriching content on Twitter.

 #4 Last but not least, your audience will be updated, and it will boost engagement with your account.

 Use a Twitter management tool